-The required EIA and Environmental Permit process summarised above in Republika Srpska has been followed for the overarching Banja Luka to Doboj motorway proposal which includes the Project (i.e. Section 2: Prnjavor to Doboj).
+The required EIA and Environmental Permit process summarised above in Republika Srpska has been followed for the overarching Banja Luka to Doboj motorway proposal which includes the Project (i.e. Section 1: Banja Luka to Prnjavor).
 The EIA approval process was completed in March 2011 and the Environmental Permitting process is currently underway; this is summarised in Table 2 below: